 We start with a static analysis on the network of time point 3, which is the latest record before the crisis.
-Several researchers have also studied the static network, including Breiger et al. (1975), White et al. (1976) and Airoldi et al. (2008).
+Several researchers have also studied the static network, including Breiger, Boorman and Arabie (1975), White, Boorman and Breiger (1976), and Airoldi et al. (2008).

 The network is fitted by our model with 1 to 5 roles.
 The proper number of roles is selected by Bayesian Information Criterion (BIC).
-Figure 6(b) gives the BIC scores.
-It suggests that the model with 3 roles is the best.

 Figure 5 shows the posterior estimation of mixed membership vectors of the monks in the monk liking networks by LNMMSB with three roles.
 It clearly suggests three groups, each of which is close to one vertex of the triangle.
 Using Sampson's labels, the three groups correspond to the Young Turks (monks numbered 1, 2, 7, 12, 14, 15, 16), the Loyal Opposition (4, 5, 6, 9, 11) + Waverers (8, 10), and the Outcasts (3, 17, 18) + Waverer (13).
 The result is consistent with all previous works except for a controversial person, Mark (13).
 He is known as an interstitial member of the monastery.
-Breiger et al. (1975) placed him with the Loyal Opposition, whereas White et al. (1976) and Airoldi et al. (2008) placed him among the Outcasts.
+Breiger, Boorman and Arabie (1975) placed him with the Loyal Opposition, whereas White, Boorman and Breiger (1976) and Airoldi et al. (2008) placed him among the Outcasts.